For busy home cooks who are tired of wasting food

 ...have dietary restrictions.

-...don't have 90 minutes on Sunday to meal plan.
+...don't have time to meal plan.

-...think $19/month is a lot.
+...think $19/mo is a lot.

-Your next Sunday can be different.
+Your next Sunday

-Or you can try the meal planner that tells the truth.
+Try the meal planner that tells the truth.

-Cancel anytime from your account page.
-Takes two clicks.
+Cancel anytime.
+Two clicks.
 I mean it.